-- Specialty Stores & Other Department Stores EBITDA Margin: Specialty stores & other department stores EBITDA margin declined by 6.2% in 2011 to reach 25.5%.
+- Specialty Stores & Other Department Stores EBITDA Margin: Specialty stores & other department stores EBITDA margin declined from 31.8% in 2010 to 25.6% in 2011.
 The decline was primarily due to lower wholesale gross profit margins in the U.S. and Europe, reflecting significant increases in raw material costs.
 However, since then, the figure has continued to rise gradually.
 In 2014, the margin stood at 34.99%.
 However, in 2015, the margins fell to 32.78%.
 Many clothing makers and big retailers in North America have been struggling as a result of a warmer than usual holiday season and general macroeconomic weakness.
 This has been reflected in the lower margins for 2015.
 Going forward, while we expect the margins to decline in 2016, the figure should return to positive growth thereafter.

 The company offers a broad spectrum of lifestyle products that include: